Library and Technology Resources

 General Access and Residence Hall labs provide students with access to these campus computing resources as well as standard (e.g., Microsoft) and curricular-specific software.
 Students may also check out a laptop computer at no charge at the circulation desk in the Library.
 Students are provided with 200 MB of personal file storage space (the H drive).
 DeptDir (the W drive) is a network space that professors and students can use to exchange files.

-Blugold Insider, MyBlugold CampS, Webmail, Canvas, and Desire2Learn are available on the university homepage.
+Blugold Insider, MyBlugold CampS, Webmail, and Canvas are available on the university homepage.